 Currently irrigation development of any scale is the major focus areas of government and other development partners.
 This is because; irrigation development is the first best alternative agricultural operation in boosting production and productivity of resources and ensures food security.
 Moreover, it provides inputs forever expanding industrial park in the country that enables the country to realize structural transformation.
 House Hold Micro Irrigation (HHMI) is important scale of irrigation which enables to access large number of households, facilitates to realize inclusive irrigation development, ease to apply with reasonable affordability.
 Moreover; House hold micro irrigation ease youth and women mobilization for economic development as the scale of irrigation is easily applied in the nearby residential areas and manageable with minimum requirement of knowhow of these target groups.

-Based on this rationalities and importance of the scale of this irrigation, Ministry of Agriculture and Natural resources develop technology package development for Household Micro Irrigation Technology National Specification:
+Based on this rationalities and importance of the scale of this irrigation, Ministry of Agriculture Natural Resources Development sector with its Small scale Irrigation Directorate took the initiative for technology package development to Household Micro Irrigation Technology National Specification:

 Promoting irrigated farming at the household level through introducing suitable household and micro irrigation systems, needs under taking financial and economic analysis so as to ensure its sustainability.
 This analysis includes all supply chain of this development such as, introducing appropriate micro irrigation technology, selecting sustainable water sources, low cost and effective water lifting technologies, irrigation application technologies, farm inputs and first best alternative that yield maximum returns from this investment.